 Additionally, there is a platform-aware helper method Puppet::Util.absolute_path?(path, platform) which will return true if the path is an absolute path on the platform specified (:posix or :windows), and will default to the current platform if none is specified.
 This can be used in the future to validate paths on a non-Windows master which need to be used on a Windows agent.

-#8 Updated by Josh Cooper about 3 years ago
+#8 Updated by Josh Cooper over 4 years ago

 - Status changed from Closed to Re-opened